How cute is this spaceship and moon craft! Ideal for your National Moon Day Projects.

 After a long journey, the astronauts finally reached the Moon.
 Neil Armstrong was the first to step out of the spacecraft.
 As he put his foot down on the dusty lunar surface, he said, “That’s one small step for man, one giant leap for mankind.”
 Those words became famous and are remembered even today!

-Here is a fun craft that I did with some of my younger students.
+Here is a fun outer space craft for kids that I did with some of my younger students.
 Great for your outer space projects or simply just for fun.

 Take a look at this fun animation video I made.